The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Discussion

-In summary, the flat disk model provides an adequate fit to line profiles with less extreme accretion disk geometries.
+In summary, the flat-disk model provides an adequate fit to line profiles with less extreme accretion disk geometries.
 Modeling the effects of accretion disk geometry becomes more important when disk thickness becomes more extreme, with aspect ratios of $\frac{h}{\rho} = 0.5$ and $1$.
-In the case of an accretion disk with $\frac{h}{\rho} = 0.5$, not accounting for this disk geometry may still leave estimates of black hole spin unaffected; however, the estimates of corona height and inclination angle will be changed.
-For the most extreme geometry with $\frac{h}{\rho} = 1$, all the parameters are noticeably underestimated if the flat disk model is used to fit the disk.
+In the case of an accretion disk with $\frac{h}{\rho} = 0.5$, not accounting for this disk geometry may still leave estimates of black hole spin unaffected; however, the estimates of coronal height and inclination angle will be changed.
+For the most extreme geometry with $\frac{h}{\rho} = 1$, all the parameters are noticeably underestimated if the flat-disk model is used to fit the disk.
 Additionally, this trend holds for the Shakura-Sunayev and the expanded inner disk in that the modeling disk geometry becomes important at the more extreme accretion scenarios of $\dot{M} / \dot{M}_{\text{Edd}} = 0.7$ and $1.1$.